 The ACSDP was initiated in 2009, after a consultation between the dti, AIDC, UNIDO and NAACAM identified the need for a national supplier development programme within the automotive industry.
 The project design was undertaken primarily by the AIDC and UNIDO and built on the Tirisano programme that was jointly designed in 2002-2003.
-Although the project document was presented to NAACAM and NAAMSA and although these industry organizations formed part of the project steering committee, representatives of these organizations reported that they did not feel able to make substantive changes to the programme 50.
-This appears to have undermined their sense of ownership of the programme, which eventually impacted negatively on the sustainability of the programme in terms of continued access to funding from the dti.
+Although the project document was presented to NAACAM and NAAMSA and although these industry organizations formed part of the project steering committee, representatives of these organizations reported that they did not feel able to make substantive changes to the programme, which eventually impacted negatively on the sustainability of the programme in terms of continued access to funding from the dti.